hashicorp/terraform-website/content/source/docs/enterprise/azure-setup-guide.html.md

-There is no automatic backup/snapshot of Azure Blob Storage by Azure, so it is recommended to script a container copy process from the container used by the PTFE application to a “backup container” in Azure Blob Storage that runs at regular intervals.
+There is no automatic backup/snapshot of Azure Blob Storage by Azure, so it is recommended to script a container copy process from the container used by the Terraform Enterprise application to a “backup container” in Azure Blob Storage that runs at regular intervals.
 It is important the copy process is not so frequent that data corruption in the source content is copied to the backup before it is identified.